 David Whalen is the founder of Disability Awareness Training (DAT) and has spent nearly 15 years training and educating law enforcement, emergency responders, human service providers, and other professionals in the key areas of disabilities, as well as presenting to more than 500 audiences.

-David has spent his entire working in the field of disabilities.
+David has spent his entire career working in the field of disabilities.
 He got his start as a Program Coordinator at the Opportunities Unlimited of Niagara (OUN), the largest not-for-profit intellectual and developmental disability organization in Niagara County, which provides programs and services to more than 800 families annually.
-David continued to rise in OUN, eventually becoming its Vice President of Program Operations, where he established ground-breaking programs that were recognized across the state.
-He also chaired OUN’s safety committee for seven years and developed their wellness program.
+David continued to rise in OUN, eventually becoming Vice President of Program Operations, where he established groundbreaking programs that were recognized across the state.
+He also chaired OUN’s safety committee for seven years and developed its wellness program.